The Day That Never Happened

 "Poru," she whispered under her breath.
 Rude, in Farsi.
 She, too, had been uncharacteristically reserved up until that point.

 For a few minutes, my mother, brother and I stood on the front porch in our pajamas.
 I counted their black SUVs parked discreetly around the cul-de-sac.
 We didn't know where to go.
-If we went to a friend's house we would have to explain why we were there — a question we couldn't answer.
+If we went to a friend's house, we would have to explain why we were there — a question we couldn't answer.

 So we went where many people in our town went when not much was open: Denny's.
 We sat in a faux-leather booth, the song "Send Me On My Way" from my favorite movie, Matilda, played throughout the half-empty restaurant.
 I stared at pancakes while my mom tried to fill the silence.